 In general, reconsideration decisions are made within 90 days.
 Medicare’s contractor will try to make a decision as quickly as possible.

-No. A person must be without creditable coverage 63 days or more any time after they were first eligible to enroll, to be charged a late enrollment penalty.
+No. A person must be without creditable coverage 63 days or more any time after they were first eligible to enroll to be charged a Late Enrollment Penalty.

-If Medicare’s contractor reviews a case and decides that all or part of the Late Enrollment Penalty is wrong, the Medicare contractor will send the person and their drug plan a letter explaining its decision.
-The Medicare drug plan will correct the Late Enrollment Penalty and will send the person a letter that shows the correct premium amount and explains whether there will be a refund.
+If Medicare’s contractor reviews a case and decides that all or part of the Late Enrollment Penalty is wrong, the Medicare contractor will send the person and their prescription drug plan a letter explaining its decision.
+The Medicare prescription drug plan will correct the Late Enrollment Penalty and will send the person a letter that shows the correct premium amount and explains whether there will be a refund.